 Because of these risks, we recommend avoiding douching.
 Focus instead on good hygiene and keeping the external surface of the vagina clean.

 It is essential to make sure that all areas of your body are well-dried after a bath, especially those at a higher risk of developing an infection.
-Avoid bathing in a Jacuzzi, as chlorine can kill beneficial bacteria that keep your skin and vagina healthy.
-They also heat the skin for a while after bathing, creating an ideal environment for yeast to grow.

-To treat a yeast infection, you need to take antifungal herbs, that kill the yeast overgrowth and restore its population to healthy.
+To treat a yeast infection, you need to take antifungal herbs that kill the yeast overgrowth and restore its population to healthy.
 It is equally important to focus on improving the health of your microbiome so beneficial bacteria in your body can prevent a yeast infection from developing in the first place.